opensourcefeed/opensourcefeed.github.io/distribution-lubuntu.md

 purchase:
   OSDisc : "https://www.osdisc.com/products/lubuntu"

 description : Lubuntu is one of the oldest official community flavors of Ubuntu.
-It provides a lightweight desktop experience with LXDE desktop environment.
+It provides a lightweight desktop experience with LXQt desktop environment.

 releases:
   Lubuntu 18.10 Cosmic Beta: "/01-Lubuntu-18.10-beta-released-with-lxqt-for-the-first-time/"